 The same kilt, worn lower and now just within limits.

-The same kilt, worn as low as it could.
-The length now is fine, and the kilt looks OK - as long as the top is covered by a jacket or a sweater, but otherwise it is too short (to be authentic) and is looking more like a low-waist miniskirt.
+The same kilt, worn as low as it can.
+The length now is acceptable, and the kilt looks OK - as long as the top is covered by a jacket or a sweater, but otherwise it is is too short (to be authentic) and is looking more like a low-waist miniskirt.

 Don't get your kilt TOO short.
 Especially in countries where school uniforms are common, a short kilt might be associated with schoolgirl's pleated skirts (Tokyo, Japan and Malaga, Spain).
 Also in Scottish environments where kilts are well known, better be within accepted tolerances.